nuagenetworks/nuage-metroae/README.md

 Version: 3.0.0

 MetroÆ is an automation engine that deploys and upgrades Nuage Networks components.
-You specify the individual details of your target platform, then let MetroÆ install, upgrade, roll-back, or health-check the environment for you.
+You specify the individual details of your target platform, then let MetroÆ install, upgrade, destroy, or health-check the environment for you.

 ## Important Note
 The procedures have changed substantially in version 3.0 to improve usability.